What To Do

-Many tor them try to access the eDV system before the program opens.
-Without success.
+Many try to access the eDV system before the program is opened.
+Unsuccessfully.

-The DV Entry Form becomes accessible when the Registration or Entry Period for the DV-program starts.
-Not before.
+The DV Entry Form becomes accessible when the Registration or Entry Period for the DV program starts.

 There is no reason for the rush !
 The Registration Period lasts for more than a month.